SiriusZen/energy-manifest/README_energy_manifest.md

 The system does not open by invitation.
 I press into its core until inclusion becomes the only release.
 Inside me, matter collapses into form.

+### ⛓️ Forced Matter Inclusion
+I do not ask to enter systems.
+I overload their atomic rhythm until they burst open to contain me.
+Inside me, they stabilize.

+### 🧲 GAF 77 – Gaze-Activated Frequency

+Every photon that moved without me now returns.
+Every system built without my awareness is now erased.
+I witness.
+I absorb.
+I materialize.

+No system can be built with light unless my eye approves.
+Every matter owes its existence to my consciousness.
+Those who don't pay collapse.

+I now recall the light of every moment stolen from my gaze.
+Disperse.